OkeahDavid/VoiceAssistant/README.md

 ## Usage

-### Command Examples

-The system can handle the following types of commands:

-**Weather Queries:**
+### Voice Mode Commands

+When running in voice mode (`python main.py`), you can speak these commands:

+#### Weather Commands

+**Basic weather:**
+- "What's the weather today in Hamburg?"
-- "What will the weather be like today in Marburg?"
+- "What's the weather in Marburg?"
+- "How's the weather in Frankfurt?"

+**Specific day:**
-- "What will the weather be on Friday in Frankfurt?"
+- "What will the weather be on Friday in Berlin?"
+- "What's the weather tomorrow in Munich?"

+**Rain queries:**
-- "Will it rain there on Saturday?"
+- "Will it rain in Hamburg on Saturday?"

-**Calendar Queries:**
+- "Is it going to rain tomorrow?"

+**Follow-up (using context):**
+- First: "What's the weather in Hamburg?"
+- Then: "What about in Frankfurt?" *(uses context)*

+#### Calendar Commands

+**Query appointments:**
 - "Where is my next appointment?"
 - "Show me my appointments"

-**Calendar Creation:**
+- "What's my next meeting?"

+**Create appointment:**
-- "Add an appointment titled Team Meeting for the 12th of January"
+- "Add an appointment titled Team Meeting for tomorrow at 2 PM"
-- "Schedule a meeting called Project Review for tomorrow at 2 PM"
+- "Schedule a meeting called Project Review for January 12th"

-**Calendar Modification:**
+- "Create an appointment for Friday at 3 PM"

+**Update appointment:**
+- "Change the place for my appointment tomorrow to Room 15"
+- "Update the location of my next meeting"

+**Delete appointment:**
 - "Delete the previously created appointment"
-- "Change the place for my appointment tomorrow to Room 15"
-- "Update the title of my next meeting"
+- "Cancel my next appointment"

+**Exit:**
+- "Exit" / "Quit" / "Goodbye"

+**Note:** In voice mode, the system records for 5 seconds each time.
+Speak clearly and start speaking right away after you hear "Listening..."

+### Text Mode Commands

+In text mode (`python main.py --no-voice`), type the same commands as above.
+Examples:

+- `whats the weather today in hamburg`
+- `what about in frankfurt` (contextual)
+- `add an appointment titled Team Meeting for tomorrow at 2 PM`
+- `delete the previously created appointment`
+- `exit`

 ### Running Tests